tonikelope/mysticfight/README.md

 ## 🚀 How to Run at Startup (Step-by-Step)

 Since the app requires **Administrator privileges** for SDK and WMI access, it must be launched via **Windows Task Scheduler**.
-Follow these precise settings to ensure it works forever:
+Follow these precise settings:

 ### 1. Create the Task
 * Open the **Start Menu**, type `Task Scheduler`, and press **Enter**.